nrfconnect/sdk-nrf/applications/nrf_desktop/doc/ble_passkey.rst

 .. note::
     By default, Zephyr's Bluetooth Peripheral demands the security level 3 in case the passkey authentication is enabled.
     If the nRF Desktop dongle is unable to achieve the security level 3, it will be unable to connect with the peripheral.
-    Disable the :option:`CONFIG_BT_SMP_ENFORCE_MITM` option to allow the dongle to connect without the authentication.
+    Disable the :kconfig:`CONFIG_BT_SMP_ENFORCE_MITM` option to allow the dongle to connect without the authentication.